Hugo, Missouri

 Hugo is an unincorporated community in southern Camden County, in the U.S. state of Missouri.
 The community is located approximately 3.5 miles east-southeast of Camdenton on Missouri Route V, just north of Missouri Route 7.

 History

-A variant name was "Chauncy".
-A post office called Chauncy was established in 1883, the name was changed to Hugo in 1914, and the post office closed in 1943.
+The community was originally settled as a town called Chauncey.
+A post office called Chauncey was established in 1883.
+The town was platted in the 1890s.
+The name was changed to Hugo in 1914, and the post office closed in 1943.
 The origin of the name Hugo is obscure.

+In the early 20th century, the community had two stores, a post office, a blacksmith, a grist mill, a school, a church, and several residences.